Reasoning From the Body: An Historical Perspective on Abortion Regulation and Questions of Equal Protection, 44 STAN. L. REV. 261 (1992)

 Date of Authorship for this Version

 Siegel, Reva B., "Reasoning From the Body: An Historical Perspective on Abortion Regulation and Questions of Equal Protection" (1992).
 Faculty Scholarship Series.
-Paper 1079.
+1079.